mohsenxad/mohsenxad.github.io/index.markdown

 # MohsenXAD Resume

-Hi, my name is _ _MohsenXAD_ _ and I'm a NodeJS/JavaScript back-end Developer with some skills on DevOps.
+Hi, my name is _ _MohsenXAD_ _ and I am a highly skilled Node.js/JavaScript backend developer specializing in creating robust, real-time APIs that seamlessly integrate with various providers such as payment gateways, notification services, and digital goods APIs.
+My experience and expertise in software development enable me to deliver reliable solutions with confidence and precision.

 [Download My Resume in PDF](MohsenXADResume.pdf)